Katukinan languages: Loukotka (1968)

 A large number of Katukinan dialects have gone extinct.
-Loukotka (1968) illustrates data from Catuquina (Wiri-dyapá, of the Jutaí River), Canamari, Parawa (Hon-dyapa), Bendiapa, and Catauxi (Catosé, Hewadie, Katawishi, Quatausi).
+Loukotka (1968) illustrates data from Catuquina (Wiri-dyapá, of the Jutaí River), Canamari, Parawa (Hon-dyapa), and Bendiapa,.
 Canamari, Parawa, and Bendiapa (Beñ-Dyapá) may constitute a single language, as may Tucundiapa (Mangeroma, Tucano Dyapa, Tsohom-Djapá, Hon-dyapa, Txunhuã-Djapá).
 He also notes a Tawari (Tauaré, Kadekili-dyapa, Kayarára), and a Buruá (Burue, Buruhe), of which nothing has been recorded.
-All of them are classified as "Southern Catuquina" except for Catauxi, which is the only "Northern Catuquina" language.
+All of them are classified as "Southern Catuquina" except for Catauixi, which is the only "Northern Catuquina" language.
 The locations of each variety given by Loukotka (1968) are: